NicholsTyler/cse_231/Basra/Readme.txt

 #   		Basra Card Game		       #
 ################################################

-Instructions are explained when the code is run!
+Open the "Build" folder and run "proj10.exe"
-Program was orignally created for CSE 231 at MSU
+Program was originally created for CSE 231 at MSU